hsdn/pwhoisd/README.md

 ### General Features
 - Fully consistent with RFC 3912.
-- Multi-threaded architecture based on the functions PCNTL.
+- Multi-threaded architecture based on the PCNTL functions.
 - Storing data in a database MySQL (one or more data tables).
 - Powerful control system of access and requests rate limits based on ACL.
-- To formatting Whois output, you can use the standard php functions and methods.
+- To formatting Whois output uses the standard PHP functions and methods.
 - Supports special flags in client requests to change the data source or output format.
 - Fully supports IPv6 protocol (including ACLs).
 - Saving log files with supports a different levels of logging.